folio-org/okapi/doc/guide.md

 This property appeared in Okapi 4.10.0; trace header was always enabled before 4.10.0.
-* `enable_system_auth`: Controls whether Okapi checks token by calling Auth module when invoking system interfaces such as `_tenant`.
+* `enable_system_auth`: Controls whether Okapi checks token by calling Auth module when invoking system interfaces such as `_tenant` or via regular proxy call.
 The value is a boolean - `true` for enable, `false` for disable.
 Default is `true`.
 * `kube_config`: Filename/resource which is the Kubernetes configuration
 to use for Kubernetes integration.
 If defined, Okapi will perform